Skip to Content

 Winter in Ghent

-The compact medieval city of Ghent, with its cobbled streets and fairy-tale charm, is often overlooked by travelers who make a beeline for Bruges.
+The compact medieval town of Ghent, with its cobbled streets and fairy-tale charm, is often overlooked by travelers who make a beeline for Bruges.

 But increasingly, more travelers are discovering its quaint canal-side architecture, edgy art scene, and quirky bars.